-The Everest Base Camp Helicopter Landing Tour Journey is available all year.
+Everest Base Camp Helicopter tour with a short trek can be done through out the year.
 Autumn and spring are the best times to see the Himalayas and the surrounding regions.
 This trek is possible during the winter and monsoon seasons, but only if the weather forecast and climatic changes are taken into account.
 Except in unexpected and unforeseen circumstances, the flight may be canceled due to abrupt weather changes.
 As a result, because the weather is unpredictable, we usually prepare for one or two extra days.

-When obtaining travel insurance for a Himalayan helicopter tour, seek for coverage for emergency evacuation, medical expenditures, trip cancellation and interruption, and lost or stolen baggage.
+When obtaining travel insurance for a Himalayan helicopter tour, seek coverage for emergency evacuation, medical expenditures, trip cancellation, and interruption, trip extension due to weather delays and lost or stolen baggage.
 It is also critical to ensure that the insurance covers any tour-related activities, such as helicopter flights.

 It's also a good idea to check with your insurance company to see if they cover the activities you intend to undertake on the tour, and if not, to acquire additional coverage.
 It's also a good idea to read over the insurance specifics to ensure that you're covered in the region where you're going.

 Can we get altitude sickness while trekking or during the heli ride at everest?